 To be an assurer you must:

-- pass the income test for 2 financial years – this year and last year
+- pass the income test for the current and previous financial year

 - be an Australian resident